rumblesan/improviz/README.md

 ## Running

-This differs slightyly depending on wether you've built from source or downloaded a binary.
+This differs slightly depending on whether you've built from source or downloaded a binary.

 ### Pre-built binary